Electronic Health Record Modernization System (EHRM)

 The Impact

 The EHR has been implemented in 6 VA medical centers, 25 VA clinics, and 104 remote VA sites.
 This new system is currently serving 13,000 end users and 168,000 of our nation’s veterans.
-Elements 5 will continue to work with the VA to perform more testing and functionality analysis before developing plans to roll out to more centers across the nation.
+E5 will continue to work with the VA to perform more testing and functionality analysis before developing plans to roll out to more centers across the nation.

-The final step was to develop and manage Authority to Operate and Authority to Connect (ATO/ATC) packages to ensure that documentation exists to certify legacy systems to operate in parallel with the new EHR system.
-Alongside this, a review and insights feedback loop were created to continuously update this system.
+The final step was to develop and manage Authority to Operate and Authority to Connect (ATO/ATC) packages, which ensured that legacy systems could be certified to operate in parallel with the new EHR system.
+Additionally, a review and insights feedback loop were created to continuously update this system.